top of page

 Tai Chi

-I have been learning traditional Yang Style tai chi for eight years with Charles Leong, a disciple of Xi’an-based Master Zhao Youbin.
-I have attended advanced classes with Master Zhao in Xi’an and in Thailand.
+I have been learning traditional Yang Style tai chi since 2015 with Charles Leong, a disciple of Xi’an-based Master Zhao Youbin.
+I have attended advanced classes with Master Zhao in Xi’an, Thailand and Australia.
 Charles fosters and supports a large group of tai chi enthusiasts that learn and practice together across much of Melbourne.
-More details of the wider group can be found at Traditional Yang Style Taijiquan
+More details of the wider group can be found at Traditional Yang Style Taijiquan.

 “Many of the principles of Tai Chi are similar to those of the Alexander Technique.
 If the principles of each were the same, there would of course be no reason to study both of them.
 The Alexander work brings students’ attention to their habitual ways of using themselves, and teaches a process by which any activity can be approached with conscious awareness of those habits and the alternatives.
 Tai Chi presents its practitioners with fascinating challenges in movement and attention, challenges that ask us to fundamentally change our habitual way of being.
 The Alexander work is a very powerful tool helping us to make those changes.”
 Stacy Gehman

-It is no surprise that many Alexander teachers are also tai chi practitioners.
-Like them, I find the Alexander Technique and tai chi entirely complementary.
+The Alexander Technique and tai chi are entirely complementary.
 Both are pathways to balancing body and mind in stillness and in movement with each enhancing the other.

 Lynne Conway